MicrosoftDocs/xamarin-docs/docs/ios/watchos/app-fundamentals/localization.md

 ---
-title: "Working with Localization"
+title: "Working with watchOS Localization in Xamarin"
-description: "Adapting your watchOS apps for multiple languages" ms.prod: xamarin ms.assetid: 55834877-757B-4860-AF2F-933A948BE38D ms.technology: xamarin-ios
+description: "This document describes how to localize watchOS apps built with Xamarin.
+It discusses watch apps, watch extensions, strings in code, storyboard text, testing, and more." ms.prod: xamarin ms.assetid: 55834877-757B-4860-AF2F-933A948BE38D ms.technology: xamarin-ios